thatbeautifuldream/dev/lecture-017/README.md

 - join function reverses the process of split()
 - join() takes an array and joins the elements into a string
 - it takes an optional separator argument which is used to separate the elements of the array
+- if the separator is not specified, the array elements are `separated by commas`

 > Example :